Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Remove Auth0 and add Passport https://github.com/vercel/next.js/tree/canary/examples/with-passport
-   - save users to mongodb
-   - Create one-to-many relationship based on nickname
+1. Integrate replay game with new auth & re-integrate tests
 2. Finalize offline functionality
    - with localstorage push to mongodb if online
 3. Get Edit Page working with subscriptions
 4. Review the game play experience
 5. Refine to get high lighthouse scores
-6. Point domain to app
-7. Test on the golf course
+6. Test on the golf course

 ## Build status